hiscoder-com/level/public/updateVersionInfo/updates_en.md

 - added search by notes
 - notes: fixed context menu bug
 - list of notes: one click on a tree element opens a note/folder, two clicks open the entire tree, and three clicks start renaming
+- fixed the display of the alphabet when adding and deleting words
+- fixed the display of the dictionary list in the absence of words to the filter

+### **Added:**
+- import and export personal notes, team notes and dictionary

 # Version 0.10.1
 ## Date: 11/21/2023